telent/nixwrt/README.md

     setenv startaddr a00000
     setenv startaddr_useg 0x${startaddr}
     setenv startaddr_ks0 0x8${startaddr}
-    setenv dir /tftp/mt300n_v2_backuphost
+    setenv dir /tftp/extensino
     tftp ${startaddr_ks0} ${dir}/firmware.bin ; bootm ${startaddr_useg}

+Depending on your network and tftp configuration, you probably need to change IP addresses and paths here.
 The `startaddr` must be some location in ordinary RAM (i.e. not flash) that doesn't conflict with the area starting at 0x6000 to which the kernel is uncompressed.
 0xa00000 (and 0x8a00000 which is the same physical RAM but differently mapped) seems to do the job.

 ## Making it permanent (flashable image)